Pre-registration rules

 You must also meet these registration requirements:

-• be a resident of the State of Wyoming
+• be a resident of Wyoming for 30 days before Election Day